language of albanians

 There are large numbers of Albanian speakers within the US, Argentina, Chile, Uruguay, and Canada.
 A number of the primary ethnic Albanians to arrive within the US were Arbëreshë.
 Arbëreshe has a robust sense of identity and is unique therein they speak an archaic dialect of Tosk Albanian called Arbëreshë.

 In North America (the United States and Canada) there are approximately 250,000 Albanian speakers.
 It’s spoken within the eastern area of the US in cities like NY City, New Jersey, Boston, Chicago, Philadelphia, and Detroit, also as in parts of the states of Ohio and Connecticut.
 Greater New Orleans features a large Arbëresh community.
 Oftentimes, wherever there are Italians, there are a couple of Arbëreshe mixed with them.
-Arbëreshe Americans, therefore, are often indistinguishable from Italian Americans thanks to being assimilated into the Italian-American community.
+Arbëreshe Americans, therefore, are often indistinguishable from Italian Americans thanks to being assimilated into the Italian American community.

 In Argentina, there are nearly 40,000 Albanian speakers, mostly in Buenos Aires.